 There has been a lot of talk going on about the new block editor since its release day.

-Whether you liked this editor or not, it is here to stay as the default WordPress editor.
+Whether you liked this editor, it stays the default WordPress editor.

-Despite that, comparing to the Classic Editor, Gutenberg has much more possibilities and a content block system that many popular page builders have.
+Despite that, compared to the Classic Editor, Gutenberg has many more possibilities and a content block system than many popular page builders.
 Of course, Gutenberg still has a lot more to improve and change.
-However it seems that has started to have a growing amount of users.
+However, it seems that has started to have a growing amount of users.

 Even if you’re new to WordPress and website development or even if you are a developer is interesting to take a look at this editor.